htcondor/htcondor/docs/man-pages/classads.rst

 Specification
 -------------

-For use in HTCondor, see
+For use in HTCondor, including a complete list of functions, see https://htcondor.readthedocs.io/en/latest/misc-concepts/classad-mechanism.html.
-https://htcondor.readthedocs.io/en/latest/misc-concepts/classad-mechanism.html.

-For a complete language specification, see https://research.cs.wisc.edu/htcondor/classad/refman/.
+For the language specification, see https://research.cs.wisc.edu/htcondor/classad/refman/.

 Author